AngyMtz/README-Generator/README.md

   ## Description
-  This proyect generates a README.md file from responses made by the user or programmer.
+  This project generates a README.md file from responses made by the developer.

   ## Problems Solve
-  It simplifies the creation of a README.md file
+  It simplifies the creation of a README.md file and allows the developer to spend less time writing a README.md file.